Our Shopify vs WordPress Comparison: We Review Features, Pricing, and More

 Shopify is the king of ecommerce, but WordPress powers nearly 40% of all websites.
-If you’re wanting an online store, who should you trust?
+If you’re wanting an online store builder, who should you trust?
 Shopify is more specialized but also provides fewer customization options for website builders.
 WordPress is tried and tested, having stood and dominated while other website builders rose and fell.

 In our opinion, Shopify wins this battle.
 Its ecommerce features aren’t just for show, and as a platform, it looks primed to become a mainstay in the world of online retail, up there with Amazon and eBay.
 However, WordPress still has its advantages.
 Its open-source nature means there’s almost limitless customization with how you create your store, as long as you don’t mind the work.